Marine Stewardship Council

 WFOA Members: If you are a U.S. WFOA member in good standing, with all dues and other obligations up to date by June 30, you are automatically under the certification and buyers can verify your eligibility from the list posted above.

 Non-WFOA Members: As this certification covers the entire U.S. troll and pole and line (baitboat) fishery, it is open to non-WFOA members though your buyers at no cost if the buyer is designated.
+The buyer needs to verify the vessel and request it be placed on the list by WFOA prior to unloading.

 AAFA Vessels: AAFA vessels are under the same MSC certification as WFOA but will maintain their listings separately.